marilyne-linkurious/documentation/content/admin/content/access/users.md

 be linked to user-groups and other objects (visualizations, etc.).
 The password of external users in never stored in Linkurious.

-The user-group that will attributed to these users is the `Default` user-group (with read-all access), unless you specify a group ID in `access.externalUserDefaultGroupId` (see details on [how to configure access](/access)).
+The user-group that will be attributed to these users is the `default` user-group (with read-all access), unless you specify a group ID in `access.externalUserDefaultGroupId` or you configure a group mapping.
+(see details on [how to configure access](/access)).

+### Group mapping

+{{access.groupmapping}}